YuxianliDH/yuxianli.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year Dual-Degree PhD student in Software Engineering, advised by Prof. [He Jiang](http://faculty.dlut.edu.cn/jianghe/en/index.htm) in School of the Software in the Dalian University of Technology, and in Computer Science, advised by Prof. Archan Misra at the School of Information Systems in Singapore Management University.
+I am a first year Dual-Degree PhD student in Software Engineering, advised by Prof. [ He Jiang ](http://faculty.dlut.edu.cn/jianghe/en/index.htm) in School of the Software in the Dalian University of Technology, and in Computer Science, advised by Prof. [ Lingxiao Jiang ](http://www.mysmu.edu/faculty/lxjiang/) and Prof. [ Xuhua Ding ](http://www.mysmu.edu/faculty/xhding/) at the School of Information Systems in Singapore Management University.